What do you do when you have a bunch of land, an entrepreneurial spirit, and you don’t want to farm cattle and throw music festivals anymore?

 Billy is passionate about the process of cultivating hemp.

 “We like to cut the whole plant and hang it,” he said.
 “We wait until the plant is 4 ½ to 5 feet tall and 3 ½ to 4 feet wide.
 Then we cut it and hang it to dry for 7 to 10 days.
-After that, we harvest the buds and lay them out on plastic to dry some more.”
+After that, we harvest and lay them out on plastic to dry some more.”